The Bond of Love Summary & Notes for Class 9 English

 2. The Narrator (Kenneth Anderson)

-• Kind and Understanding: The narrator first brings Bruno home as a gesture of kindness.
+• Kind and Understanding: The narrator first hunted, but later showed kindness by saving Bruno during accidents.
 He respects animals and treats them with care.

 • Responsible: He takes full responsibility for Bruno’s well-being, especially when Bruno grows big and becomes hard to manage.